-NMFS estimates that between 0-24.7% of the turtles caught in the ASLL fishery could be from the Central West Pacific (Table 30; P. Dutton pers. comm.
-July 5, 2018).
-The action results in the capture and mortality of an average of one Central West Pacific green sea turtle per year.
-The maximum 5-year running average is two turtles with two mortalities.
-At the 2022 projected abundance levels (1,028,533 individuals), incidentally capturing and killing an average of two Central West Pacific green sea turtles per year constitutes death of 0.000194% of the population.
-If captures remain the same as the population declines the fishery would incidentally capture and kill 0.0020% of the population in 40 years, which we consider to be a worst-case scenario as capture rates are likely to decline if the population declines by 90% over this time period as predicted from a 5.8% per year decline.
-Assuming the population declines include the historic impact of the ASLL, removing the fishery would result in population declines of between 5.798 to 5.800% with the lower rate of decline representative of the worst case scenario described above (i.e. 5.8% - 0.0020%), which is well within the 95% CI for our estimate of the rate of the population decline (-7.6% to -3.9%) and would not be statistically detectable given our predictive capabilities.
+Because the genetic data do not allow us to reliably predict how many individuals will be captured from each green turtle DPS, we analyzed as if all are Central West Pacific.
+The action results in the capture of 19.2 and mortality of 18 Central West Pacific green sea turtles per year based on the maximum 5-year running average.
+At the 2022 projected abundance levels (1,028,533 individuals), this level of mortality constitutes death of 0.0018% of the population.
+If captures remain the same as the population declines the fishery would incidentally capture and kill 0.018% of the population in 40 years, which we consider to be the most conservative reasonable scenario as 1) capture rates are likely to decline if the population declines by 90% over this time period as predicted from a 5.8% per year decline and 2) not all captures are expected to be from the Central West Pacific.
+Assuming the population declines include the historic impact of the ASLL, removing the fishery would result in population declines of between 5.7929 to 5.7982% with the lower rate of decline representative of the population growth rate over 40 years.
+These values are well within the 95% CI for our estimate of the rate of the population decline (-7.6% to -3.9%).

+A power analysis indicates more than 1 million years of data would be required to detect this difference and therefore the difference is not statistically detectable given our predictive capabilities.
 Thus, the trajectory of the population is not substantially changed by the removal of mortalities from the ASLL fishery.
-Because Central West Pacific green sea turtle abundance will not be substantially impacted by the proposed action, we are reasonably certain it will not cause material changes having biological consequences to the species' numbers, reproduction, or distribution.
+Because Central West Pacific green sea turtle abundance will not be substantially impacted by the proposed action, we are reasonably certain it will not cause material changes having biological consequences to the DPS' numbers, reproduction, or distribution.
 In accordance with Section 1.3.1 (Jeopardy Analyses) above, NMFS does not anticipate the ASLL fishery will reduce appreciably the likelihood of the survival or recovery of Central West Pacific green sea turtles in the wild by reducing their reproduction, numbers, or distribution.

-5.6 East Indian-West Pacific Green Sea Turtle
+5.5 East Indian-West Pacific Green Sea Turtle

-As described in the Status of Listed Resources, the East Indian-West Pacific green sea turtle is listed as threatened and there are four sites for which 15 or more years of recent data are available for annual nester abundance: Sabah Turtle Islands in Malaysia; Royal Navy Center in Khram Island, Thailand; Redang in Terrengganu, Myanmar; and Thameela Islands, Myanmar.
+As described in the Status of Listed Resources, the East Indian-West Pacific green sea turtle is listed as threatened and there are four sites for which 15 or more years of recent data are available for annual nester abundance: Sabah Turtle Islands in Malaysia; Royal Navy Center in

+Khram Island, Thailand; Redang in Terrengganu, Myanmar; and Thameela Islands, Myanmar.
 Only Sabah Turtle Islands represent a sizable nesting population, estimated at 7,011 in 2011 (Pilcher 2010b).
 The PVA indicates that the nesters from Sabah Turtle Islands in Malaysia, with an estimated 7,000 nesters, will likely continue to increase, while the nesters from the Royal Navy Center in Khram Island, Thailand (estimated 297 nesters), Redang in Terrengganu, Myanmar (estimated 278 nesters), and Thameela Islands, Myanmar (estimated 109 nesters) will likely continue to decline (Seminoff et al. 2015).
 The total abundance for this population is estimated at 77,009 adult females (Seminoff et al. 2015) and based on this we estimate total population size of 18,171,565 (range 9,227,181 to 43,725,766) individuals greater than one year old.
-Based on the analysis of Mazaris et al. (2017), we estimate this species is declining at a rate of 1.11% per year.
-At the mean rate of decline we estimate the population size in 2022 to be 16,813,093.
+Based on the analysis of Mazaris et al. (2017), we estimate this DPS is declining at a rate of 1.11% per year.
+At the mean rate of decline, we estimate the population size in 2022 to be 16,813,093.